nugget/python-insteonplm/README.md

 #### First Start

 When the module starts it reads the IM's All-Link Database to find linked devices.
-In order for this module to communcate with a device, it must be linked to the IM.
+In order for this module to communicate with a device, it must be linked to the IM.
 For help with linking please see the section on the [Command Line Tool] below.